sarabenali88/IoT/docs/web/JavaScript.md

 In this file I will be explaining the code I have written for the different requests I have made:

 First, I have added an event listener on the page, so all the content will be loaded first before anything else happens.
-By using the getElementById I am retrieving the fields of the inputs, the button and the error field from the HTML file:
+By using the getElementById I am retrieving the fields of the inputs, the button and the error and success field from the HTML file:
 ```
 document.addEventListener("DOMContentLoaded", function () {
     let dateField = document.getElementById("date-input");